norphiil/Malta_Reinforcement_learning/report.md

 - **Gamma (γ)**: The discount factor, set to 0.9.
 This parameter determines how much the agent values future rewards compared to immediate rewards.
 A higher gamma means the agent values future rewards more, promoting strategies that may not yield immediate rewards but are beneficial in the long run.

 - **Epsilon (ε)**: The exploration rate, set to 0.1.
+This is the default value of the parameter, and is overridden by the appropriate epsilon configuration as needed.
 This parameter determines the probability of the agent choosing a random action (exploration) over the action with the highest Q-value (exploitation).

 ### Configurations